attowatt/i2c2midi/MKII/hardware/BUILD-GUIDE.md

 ## V

 - Mount the spacer to PCB b with one of the two M3 screws.
 - Place the Thonkiconn stereo jack and LEDs into their positions, but don't solder them yet.
+Mind the orientation of the LEDs: The longer leg is `+`.
 - Grab the Panel and place the USB jack through the panel.
 - Place the panel on top of the stereo jack and spacer, and place the USB jack into the PCB.
 Secure the panel to the jack with the nut and to the spacer with the second M3 screw.